Quantitative stability and numerical analysis of Markovian quadratic BSDEs with reflection: Main stability result

 \begin{proof} To prove this result, we first obtain the estimate of the expectation under the new probability measure with an undecided parameter $A$ but without taking supremum.
-Then, choosing appropriate $A$ gives the exact estimate under supremum norm of $Y$ part in Step two, and $Z$ and $K$ parts follow in the last step. \\
+Then, choosing appropriate $A$ gives the exact estimate under supremum norm of the solution component $Y$ in Step two, and the components of the solution $(Z,K)$ in the last step. \\

 \textbf{Step one}.
 Estimates of $\EQ[ |\delta Y_t|^{2p}]$ and $p(2p-1)\EQ[\int^T_0 |\delta Y_t|^{2p-2}|\delta Z_t|^2dt]$.\\

 Applying It\^{o}'s formula to $|\delta Y_t|^{2p}$ gives that